Skip navigation

 Will I need to do anything to prepare for the test?

-You don't need any special preparations for this test.
+You usually don't need any special preparations for this test.
 Some medicines and supplements may affect your test results, so be sure to tell your provider about everything you're taking.
 But don't stop taking any medicine without talking with your provider first.

 Are there any risks to the test?